 Step 2.
-PVWatts® automatically identifies the nearest weather data source (currently TMY2).
-The user does not change the default weather data source and presses “Go to system info.”
-See Figure 2.3Figure 2.
-PVWatts® Input Screen for Step 2
+PVWatts® automatically identifies the nearest weather data source , defaulting to the NREL NSRDB grid cell for your location.
+The user should change the default weather data source, as shown in Figure 2.
+Confirm the resulting location and proceed to system info, as shown in Figure 3.

+Figure 2.
+PVWatts® Resource Data Map